hex000000/makegroupworknotsuck/chapters/200_litreviewmethod.md

 Start 20191128 20:20
 Tried Export Components to Project Files produced a detailed xlsx - I wanted the document titles to keep a record as I checked.
 Sheet "Coded Segments" column C contained the Code, separating those in the "Other" folder from the Lex-search files.
 This was accidental but useful.

  Problem was that when I filtered the documents to only show "other", I couldn't then subtotal them on the same page.
-Goto visible
+Remove subtotoals.